gpuweb/WSL/Spec/source/index.rst

 .. productionlist::
     topLevelDecl: ";" | `typedef` | `structDef` | `enumDef` | `funcDef`

 .. todo:: We may want to also allow variable declarations at the top-level if it can easily be supported by all of our targets.
+(Myles: We can emulate it an all the targets, but the targets themselves only allow constant variables
+    at global scope.
+We should follow suit.)
 .. todo:: Decide whether we put native/restricted in the spec or not.

 .. productionlist::